Djiit/github-copilot-dust/README.md

 ![Skills](./docs/skills.png)

-Here is a an example of the /dust skill parameters.
-Don't forget to adapt the logic behind the /dust route:
+Here is an example of the `dust` skill parameters, that should map to the `/skills/dust` endpoint.

 ```json
 {